Hacuub/IGME-330-Fall-2020/weekly/week-01A-notes.md

 ## IV.
 Pedagogy (how this course is taught!)
 - ***You need to review the week's lecture notes *prior* to attending class for that week***
 - A typical classroom day will be:
-    - a review of the days topics our Github lecture notes
+    - a review of the days topics (see the Github lecture notes)
     - a live demo by the professor that reinforces the day's topics
-    - if time remains, students will be able to work on homework assignments
+    - 2-way interaction (you could get called on at anytime)
 - The assignments given in this class break into two categories:
     - homework assignments or in-class exercises that focus narrowly on one or more concepts
-    - two projects with more flexible requirements that allow you to exercise considerable freedom and creativity in demonstrating key skills and understanding
+    - three projects with more flexible requirements that allow you to exercise considerable freedom and creativity in demonstrating key skills and understanding
 - A large part of this course is taught similar to a typical math course: there will be several small homework assignments given every week, and because these assignments build upon one another, it is essential that they be completed both on-time and in-order, thus they have strict due dates.
 - Keep an eye on the dropboxes in myCourses for what and when things are due.
 HW assignments will not be accepted late without prior permission from the instructor:
-    - if something comes up and you need an extension you need to get in touch with us ASAP *before* the assignment is due
+    - if something comes up and you need an extension for any reason, you need to get in touch with us at least 24-hours *before* the assignment is due
     - **Reminder:** *all code files (HTML, CSS, JavaScript) must be zipped when put in a dropbox, because otherwise myCourses strips out the JavaScript and CSS, and you will likely get a zero on the assignment*
 - The due dates for these assignments will be clustered around the same days, often on Sunday night.
 This means that you should plan ahead, and not try to tackle them all in the last hour before they are due.
 - Please get to class on time!
 Lectures will begin promptly at the start of class.